Data breaches: current threats for companies in H1 2024

 Consequences of data breaches for organizations

-Confidential data breach and leak are non-tolerable events for organizations and can lead to a number of extremely negative consequences.
+Confidential data breaches are non-tolerable events for organizations and can lead to a number of extremely negative consequences.

 Non-tolerable events are events that result from a cyberattack and prevent an organization from achieving its operational and/or strategic goals or lead to a significant disruption of its core business.